 Hire an attorney

-This is going to cost a minimum of several hundred dollars, but you’ll end up with documents (each of you need your own Will) that are specific to you and your children.
+This will cost a minimum of several hundred dollars, but you’ll end up with documents (each of you need your own Will) specific to you and your children.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.